sbudh/Sailpoint/README.md

 # Sailpoint
 Here is my presentation task of SailPoint training.

-6.Write a rule to return attribute distinguishedName(dn) of specific identity from AD application.
+Write a rule to return attribute distinguishedName(dn) of specific identity from AD application.

   List userName = new ArrayList();
   QueryOptions qo = new QueryOptions();